 As long as your special character replacement makes sense to you, that's all that matters.
 In my case, I used @ for ‘A’ or ‘a’, and ‘^’ for n.

-Choose something simple to remember as a password, but whenever you type it, you should put your fingers on the wrong keys.
-In simple terms, replace correctly spelled words with misspellings e.g. replace ‘iloveyou’ with ‘1L0v3Why0U’.
+Choose something simple to remember as a password, but you should put your fingers on the wrong keys whenever you type it.
+In simple terms, replace correctly spelt words with misspellings, e.g. replace ‘iloveyou’ with ‘1L0v3Why0U’.

 You can also pick a pattern on the keyboard and type based on that.
-For example, a counter-clockwise spin around the letter g could result in "hytfvb”, no one can guess that yet for you it is very simple.
+For example, a counter-clockwise spin around the letter g could result in "hytfvb”.
+No one can guess that, yet for you, it is straightforward.
 Throw in some random caps and numbers to really lock it down.

 One of the easiest things to remember is an acronym from a phrase of your choice.
 "We didn't start the fire, it was always burning" becomes "wdstfiwab" based on the first letters of each word.